amcneil36/amcneil36.github.io/blogs/test-driven-development-recommendations.md

  }
 }
 ```
 We can run our test to see that it fails.
 We need to make it pass.
-There are three strategies that can be used to make the test pass.
+There are three strategies discussed in *Test-Driven Development By Example*<sup>b</sup> for how to make a unit test path.

 #### Solving the problem with 'fake it' strategy
 The 'fake it' strategy involves hard-coding a value to make your test pass and gradually replacing hard-coding with variables until you have real code.
 Using the 'fake it' strategy, we can make our pass test by just returning 5.